Sexual Harassment in the Workplace

 - Talk to other employees to see whether they have been harassed as well.
 You may be able to work together and offer each other support to stop the harassment.

 - File a formal complaint either with your place of employment or your union if these options are available to you.
 Otherwise, contact the human resources department at your employment.
-You may also want to file a complain with the appropriate government agency and/or file a lawsuit – see paragraph below for more info.
+You may also want to file a complaint with the appropriate government agency and/or file a lawsuit – see paragraph below for more info.

 - Keep copies of any recorded conversations you send or receive about the harassment from anyone at your job.
 This information may help your case by showing how people responded when you reported the harassment.*